 Budget: Hotel Austria

 While hotels aren’t terribly cheap in Austria, this place is in the city center, near Stephansplatz, has free breakfast, bike rentals, and adorably quaint rooms.
-For around $120 per night, it is a good value hotel in Vienna.
+It is a good value hotel in Vienna.

 Mid-Range: Steigenberger Hotel Herrenhof Wien